aaron-espi/playwright-saucedemo-automation/README.md

 ### Configuring for Different Environments

-You can easily modify the .env file to adjust the environment variables for different testing scenarios.
-For example, you can test different environments, test with different usernames, passwords, and other data related to the checkout process.
+You can easily customize the .env file to configure environment variables for various testing scenarios.
+For example, you can switch between different environments, test with various usernames, passwords, and modify other data related to the checkout process.

 <br/>